2023 Spanish government formation: Amnesty law significance

 The amnesty law proposal was reported as playing an important role in deactivating support for independence in Catalonia, with pro-independence parties losing their overall parliamentary majority—for the first time in 40 years—at the 12 May 2024 regional election, leading to PSC's Salvador Illa becoming new Catalan president and to the culmination of Sánchez's goal to deflate tensions in the region following the 2017–2018 crisis.
 After approval, the enforcement of the amnesty itself would remain deadlocked in the courts due to differing interpretations on its constitutionality and application, thwarting Puigdemont's plans and forcing him to evade Spanish and Catalan police forces in order to stage a brief appearance in Barcelona during Illa's investiture.

-Protests against Sánchez's investiture and amnesty, frequently called or supported by PP and Vox, lasted into 2024, but began declining after several months, ultimately failing to achieve either of their main objectives of preventing the law's approval or forcing the government to dissolve parliament and call a snap general election.
+Protests against Sánchez's investiture and amnesty, frequently called or supported by PP and Vox, lasted into 2024.
+These began declining after several months and ultimately failed to achieve either of their main objectives of preventing the law's approval or forcing the government to dissolve parliament and call a snap general election.